 Georgia Southern University - CRP has worked extensively with Dr. David Rostal and his graduate students on a variety of studies on the reproductive biology of loggerhead turtles.
 From nest-temperature data collected between 2000-2010 on Wassaw and Blackbeard islands, GSU student Anne Marie LeBlanc determined that the sex ratio of hatchlings produced was approximate 30% males, with some cooler years approaching 40% males.
 These results have important implications for the future of sea turtle populations in the face of global climate change.
 From data collected between 2008-2010, GSU student Ketan Patel discovered that nesting females use resource partitioning to decrease their egg size across the season without limiting yolk mass and ultimately hatchling size.
 Also from data collected in 2008-2010, GSU student Jake Lasala found the most loggerhead nests on Wassaw show multiple paternity, in which between 2-7 male turtles contribute genetically to each clutch of eggs.
 Jake also found that more fathers are likely to sire individual clutches at the beginning of the summer than at the end.

-University of North Carolina, Chapel Hill - CRP has recently begun work with Dr. Ken Lohmann and two of his graduate students, Kayla Clark and John Haught, investigating hypotheses that seek to explain why sea turtles are attracted to and ultimately consume marine plastics.
-This work is ongoing, but the results should shed light on a globally important threat to sea turtle survival.
+University of North Carolina, Chapel Hill - CRP has recently completed a project with Dr. Ken Lohmann and his graduate student, Kayla Goforth, investigating hypotheses that seek to explain why sea turtles are attracted to and ultimately consume marine plastics ... its smell.